njosieb/100-days-of-code/log.md

 **Thoughts**: Day #25 of #100DaysOfCode Learned how to add a sticky header and navigation to each of the sections from nuxt-links in the navbar!

+### Day 26: April 27, 2019 Saturday

+**Today's Progress**: Added sticky header's functionality and learned about lodash method library

+**Thoughts**: Day #26 of #100DaysOfCode was pretty fun because I was able to add functionality to the sticky header so that it gets a background color as soon as the user scrolls!
+I also made sure that the function doesn't interfere with performance of site

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->